nicgordon/day-one-adventure/README.md

 -----

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) although it not longer uses React 🤷‍♂️.